 Overview of the Role of Deacons and Diaconal Ministers in the United Methodist Church

-A United Methodist deacon is a clergyperson called by God and ordained by a bishop to a servant ministry of word and service.
+A United Methodist deacon is a clergyperson called by God and ordained by a bishop to a servant ministry of word, service, compassion, and justice.
 A deacon’s ministry connects worship with service to God in the world.

 The United Methodist Church instituted the Order of Deacon in 1996.
 Prior to that date, ordination as a deacon was a step toward ordination as an elder.
 Both men and women are eligible for ordination as deacon, a service in which they are ordained, or set apart, for a ministry of love, justice, and service.